 The programme consists of

-• An understanding of the BACP ethical framework and its purpose and relevance to counselling practice.
+• Preparing to work within an ethical framework and its purpose and relevance to counselling practice.

 As part of this qualification you can volunteer to work for an agency in a non-counselling capacity.
 Working on an agency-based project is also an effective way of securing a work placement for further counselling experience.